iwanders/micro_hap/README.md

 This contains multiple examples:
 - `example_lightbulb` The default lightbulb example with just an on-off toggle.
+- `example_lightbulb_builder` This uses the builder to create the services and characteristics.
 - `example_rgb` This contains two lightbulbs, one that allows modifying the color temperature, and one that facilitates hue, staturation and brightness configuration.
 - `example_temp_sensor`: This fakes a temperature sensor and broadcasts its value.
+- `example_temp_sensor_builder` This uses the builder to create the services and characteristics.
 - `example_mutually_exclusive`: This contains two lightbulbs, which uses indicate to disable the other lightbulb if you try to switch both on.
+- `example_mutually_exclusive_builder`: This uses the builder to deduplicate the previous example.

 ## example_pico_2w
 This example is a gutted version of the project I'm originally developing this for.